February in global missions history: It happened today!

 - February 8, 1847 -- African-American

-Robert Hill had been appointed to accompany some white missionaries to Africa for the purpose of assisting them.
+Robert Hill was appointed to accompany some white missionaries to Africa for the purpose of assisting them.
 On December 17, 1846, they sailed out of Providence, Rhode Island headed for Africa.
 On this day, February 8, they arrived in Monrovia, Liberia.

 - February 9, 1717 -- The cornerstone for the first Lutheran church building in Tranquebar,

 - February 10, 830 -- Erluph, Bishop of Werden, died at the hands of pagan Vandals.
 This Scotch-born missionary was evangelizing in Germany when he was killed.

 - February 11, 1952 -- Burdened for

 Spain, Paul E. Freed founded Trans World Radio.
 While visiting Morocco, he discovered an open door for the establishment of a missionary radio station.
 Dr. Freed's father, Dr. Ralph Freed, a veteran missionary, went to Tangier to set up operations.
 On February 22, 1954, the Voice of